pypiserver/pypiserver/README.rst

          http://www.htaccesstools.com/htpasswd-generator/

-     It is also possible to disable authentication even for uploads.
-     To avoid lazy security decisions, read help for ``-P`` and ``-a`` options.

    ..
 Tip:: When accessing pypiserver via the api, alternate authentication
       methods are available via the ``auther`` config flag.
 Any callable returning a boolean can be passed through to the pypiserver config in